 Share this Article

-As New York City faces the novel coronavirus (Covid-19) pandemic, many homeowners are reevaluating their renovation plans.
+As New York City remains on "pause" while it continues to face the novel coronavirus (Covid-19) pandemic, many homeowners are reevaluating their renovation plans.

-Below, Bolster weighs the pros and cons of renovating during the developing coronavirus pandemic and offers advice to homeowners on what steps they should take to ensure a successful renovation during uncertain times.
+Below, Bolster weighs the pros and cons of renovating during these challenging and uncertain times, and offers advice to homeowners on what steps they should take to ensure a successful renovation.

 There may be deals to be had.
 Property values may drop, and you may be able to get a better deal if you are closing on the property now.
 Likewise, your design-build team may be able to negotiate across the board with all subcontractors, which may bring the cost of your renovation down.
 Many of Bolster’s preferred subcontractors expressed that they would be flexible with pricing in solidarity with the stock market decline.